skinny85/eol-blog/content/articles/2024/new-versions-of-jilt-released.md

 and so I've added a new constant to the `BuilderStyle` enum, called `STAGED`.

 In addition, I also took this opportunity to clarify the advantages of the `TYPE_SAFE_UNGROUPED_OPTIONALS` style.
-I think I didn't do a good-enough job explaining under which circumstances you would use it over `STAGED`, and the name I've originally chosen for it did not help with that.
+I think I didn't do a good enough job explaining under which circumstances you would use it over `STAGED`, and the name I've originally chosen for it did not help with that.
 So, I've also added a new value to the `BuilderStyle` enum with the name `STAGED_PRESERVING_ORDER` as a replacement for `TYPE_SAFE_UNGROUPED_OPTIONALS`,